Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 found at Paaschwei, with the team going on to lift the Gelderland title at the

-ranked Eerste klasse.
 Further titles followed in 1896-97 and 1897-98.
 On both

-occasions the team reached the Dutch championship decider, but were denied on
+occasions, the team reached the Dutch championship decider, but were denied on

-broke the hearts of the Arnhem club in 1914-15.
 The team also reached the KNVB

 Cup Final of 1912, but they lost out 2-0 to Haarlem.
+During

 the period, goalkeeper Just Göbel would prove to be one of Vitesse’s greatest

-servants, as well as winning twenty two caps for the Dutch national side.
+servants, as well as winning twenty-two caps for the Dutch national side.
 The

-lead the club for the next nine years.
-The team suffered a relegation, but an
+In 1927, the club turned to the German Heinrich Schwarz to lead the club for the next nine years.
+The team suffered a relegation, but an immediate return via a championship during the 1930s, before World War II broke out.

-During the years of conflict Vitesse lifted a league crown along
+During the years of conflict, Vitesse lifted a league crown along

 with a record 11-0 victory over Aalten, where Nico Westdijk scored a triple hat

-During the terrible Battle of Arnhem in 1944 the clubhouse was destroyed as well as other great damage to the pitches at Oud Monnikenhuize.
-The 1945-46 season saw promotion from Tweede klasse Oost to Eerste klasse, but the team were soon relegated once more.
+against Ajax, while collecting another championship, but no promotion.
+During the terrible Battle of Arnhem in 1944, the clubhouse was destroyed, as well as sustaining other great damage to the pitches at Oud Monnikenhuize.

 Vitesse embraced the semi-professional era and competed in

-the second tier Erste Divisie.
-In 1962 the club dropped down a league, but they
+the second-tier Erste Divisie.
+In 1962, the club dropped down a league, but they

 regained their spot in 1966.
 A merger of ADO and Holland Sport freed up a spare

-place in the top flight Eredivisie for the 1971-72 season.
+place in the top-flight Eredivisie for the 1971-72 season.
 Unfortunately, Cor Brom’s

 side finished bottom and were relegated back to the Erste Divisie.